-Overview Title TEXT: Freeze-Cracking of C. elegans Worms: A Method to Expose Interior Worm Tissues for Staining
+Overview Title TEXT: Freeze-Cracking of Nematodes: A Method to Expose Interior Worm Tissues for Staining

-Coat glass slides with poly-L-lysine to allow C. elegans worm cuticles to stick to the glass surface.
+Transfer washed C. elegans in liquid onto a glass slide previously coated with poly-lysine, a compound that will help worm cuticles stick to the glass surface.

-Transfer washed C. elegans in liquid onto a previously poly-L-lysine coated glass slide and Gently press another glass slide straight down with an edge overhanging the bottom slide.
+Gently press another glass slide straight down with an edge overhanging the bottom slide.

 To immobilize the worms without damage, compress the animals avoiding any lateral motions.